 Before attending law school, Eric spent several years in the film industry including stints directing and producing short films for The Great Space Coaster children’s television show, post-producing animated shows such as Transformers, G.I.
 Joe and Jem and the Holograms, as well as writing several episodes of those series, editing award winning documentaries, serving as Director of Film Operations for Atlantic Entertainment Group, and producing trailers for B-movie king, Roger Corman.

-Eric was selected for inclusion in The Best Lawyers in America© 2017 for Real Estate Litigation and 2018 and 2019 for Commercial Litigation; Real Estate Litigation; Entertainment Law – Motion Pictures and Television; and Entertainment Law – Music, and has been included on the list of Southern California Super Lawyers every year since 2005.
+Eric has been selected for inclusion in The Best Lawyers in America© for Real Estate Litigation each year since 2017, and for Commercial Litigation, Entertainment Law – Motion Pictures and Television, and Entertainment Law – Music each year since 2018.
+He has also been included on the list of Southern California Super Lawyers every year since 2005.
 Eric has also been included in Super Lawyers Business Edition every year since it began publishing.

 Sending this email does not create an attorney-client relationship.
 Please do not send any confidential information.